 Be thorough and complete in responding to the questions.
 Fill out the forms on a computer if you can.
-If you aren't able to use a computer, write or print neatly and legibly.
+If you aren't able to use a computer, be sure to write or print neatly and legibly.

-The pro se divorce forms are divided into different packets.
-The kind of packet you will download depends on your individual situation:
+The pro se divorce forms are divided into different packets available in the Family Law Forms section of the Wyoming Judicial Branch website.
+The packet you will need depends on your individual circumstances:

-When you’re ready, make two copies of the documents and hold onto the original.
-Go to your county courthouse and ask to file the documents.
-It's important to go to the courthouse in the county where you or your spouse reside, because your case will be handled by the district court there.
+When you’re ready, make two copies of the documents and hold onto the originals.
+You should go to your county courthouse and ask to the clerk to file the documents and begin your case.

 The clerk of court will stamp the documents with the date they were filed and return the copies to you.
 If you are the plaintiff, the clerk will also sign the summons.